-Currently 95.8% of all parcels in Nebraska are digitized in some form.
+Currently all parcels in Nebraska are digitized in some form.
 The Nebraska State Records Board has provided more than \$924,485 in grant assistance to digitize and create geodatabases utilizing the data.
 In 2013, five counties were awarded State Records Board grants totaling \$117,065 for digitizing land parcel information.
-This leaves five counties remaining to obtain digitized land records for the database.